GEOUNED-org/GEOUNED/docs/example_of_use.rst

 .. code-block:: python

-    cells = [i for i in range(1,101)] geo.cell_filter('include',cells) # only cells will label from 1 to 100 will be converted geo.build_universe()
+    cells = [i for i in range(1,101)] geo.cell_filter('include',cells) # only cells with label from 1 to 100 will be converted geo.build_universe()